obonaventure/cnp3/book-2nd/protocols/sctp.rst

 ------------------

-SCTP uses a different approach to terminante connections.
+SCTP uses a different approach to terminate connections.
 When an application requests a shutdown of a connection, SCTP performs a three-way handshake.
 This handshake uses the ``SHUTDOWN``, ``SHUTDOWN-ACK`` and ``SHUTDOWN-COMPLETE`` chunks.
 The ``SHUTDOWN`` chunk is sent once all outgoing data has been acknowledged.
 It contains the last cumulative sequence number.
 Upon reception of a ``SHUTDOWN`` chunk, an SCTP entity informs its application that it cannot accept anymore data over this connection.
 It then ensures that all outstanding data have been delivered correctly.
 At that point, it sends a ``SHUTDOWN-ACK`` to confirm the reception of the ``SHUTDOWN`` segment.
 The three-way handshake completes with the transmission of the ``SHUTDOWN-COMPLETE`` chunk :rfc:`4960`.

  .. msc::